drvinceknight/unpeudemath/_posts/2014-12-10-sneak-preview-of-game-theory-in-sage-3-of-3.md

 \\]

 Matrix \\(A\\) gives the utility to the first person (assuming they control the rows) and the matrix \\(B\\) gives the utility to the second person (assuming they control the columns).
+So if both individuals walk on their left then they both get a utility of 1 (ie they don't bump in to each other).

 ## Defining a game